-- Let Jonathan Kimber know of your interest in exploring a sabbatical, e.g. by email, in plenty of time. - Explore timing that suits yourself and deanery/ team/group colleagues - Identify in principle how cover would be provided for your duties - Begin to think about the main components of your sabbatical see section 4.1 - Gain the approval in principle of your colleagues (as appropriate), Rural Dean and Archdeacon for you to take a sabbatical at your proposed time. - Submit a Stage 1 sabbatical form in line with the timetable below. - A decision regarding your application will then be made in the light of the number of applications received and the funding available.
+- Make Janet Fox or Roger Latham aware of your interest in exploring a sabbatical, e.g. by email, in plenty of time. - Explore timing that suits yourself and deanery/ team/group colleagues - Identify in principle how cover would be provided for your duties - Begin to think about the main components of your sabbatical see section 4.1 - Gain the approval in principle of your colleagues (as appropriate), Area Dean and Archdeacon for you to take a sabbatical at your proposed time. - Submit a Stage 1 sabbatical form in line with the timetable below. - A decision regarding your application will then be made in the light of the number of applications received and the funding available.

-Jonathan Kimber is keen to have an initial conversation while you're preparing this stage, by phone or face-to-face, to help shape your thinking.
+Janet or Roger will be keen to have an initial conversation while you're preparing this stage, by phone or face-to-face, to help shape your thinking.